28 min read

 The key here is to always have a fundraising mindset.
 You don’t need to be in panic mode with only a few months of runway left.
 Instead, keep your pipeline open and always be building relationships and networking.
 This way, when the time is right, you can execute quickly.

 For fundraising, one of the most effective strategies we used was creating a comprehensive, easily digestible investment memo.
 We built this memo on Notion, which covered everything: the problem we’re solving, the solution, the market, the team, risks, challenges, and opportunities.
 It also included a data room with all the necessary details in one place.
 The goal was for any investor to review the memo and data room within 30 minutes, getting a clear overview of everything without needing to chase down additional information.
 This approach made it easier for investors, and we received positive feedback because we made their jobs easier by providing all the necessary details upfront, saving them time.
-People remember you when you make their jobs easier and people forget you when you do the opposite.

 We also focused a lot of attention on our financial model, especially since investors in Asia really value numbers (and I mean really!).
 At the seed stage, creating a 5-year financial forecast is overkill, can be tricky and is needed by almost every investor I met, but we did put a lot of thought into our assumptions and made sure the numbers made sense.
 In retrospect, I still believe it is an overkill because I have yet to meet a startup in Asia who said they hit their projections, but the financial model can still be used as a proxy to understand what kind of business you want to build.